 There are three things to ask lawyers who you are interviewing:

-- How often will we communicate?: You should communicate with your lawyer at least once a month.
+- How often will we communicate?: You should talk with your attorney at least once a month.
 Sometimes there won’t be anything to report, but it’s important for your case to stay on the lawyer’s radar.

-- What is a realistic outcome?: This is always a tough question, and no lawyer should ever make you any promises (particularly before they have seen any evidence or talked to any experts).
+- What is a realistic outcome?: This most important inquiry is always a tough question, and no lawyer should ever make you any promises (particularly before they have seen any evidence or talked to any experts).
 But, they can explain some major factors in the value of nursing home lawsuits generally, including Maryland’s medical malpractice damage cap, distribution among surviving beneficiaries, and the cost to repay insurance liens or Medicare/Medical Assistance liens.
-It is important that you and your lawyer be on the same page with regard to the value of the legal claim.
+It is important that you and your lawyer be on the same page concerning the value of the legal claim.

 If you need to know whether you have grounds to bring a nursing home medical malpractice case, contact our medical negligence attorneys at 1.800.553.8082, or get a free online evaluation of your potential case.
 Our experienced nursing home attorneys will evaluate the conduct of the nursing home employees, and let you know if your loved one’s injury or death was preventable.More Maryland Nursing Home Lawsuit Information